Day 69 - Mastering Meta-Arguments in Terraform: Count and For_Each

 Two commonly used meta-arguments are:

-2. for_each: Enables dynamic creation of resources based on a set or map of values, giving each instance unique characteristics.
+count: Allows you to define the number of resource instances to create.for_each: Enables dynamic creation of resources based on a set or map of values, giving each instance unique characteristics.

 How Do Meta-Arguments Work?